DallasBuyer/awesome-dynamic-pricing/README.md

 6. Horizon-Independent Optimal Pricing in Repeated Auctions with Truthful and Strategic Buyers, WWW, 2017.
 7. A Field Guide to Personalized Reserve Prices, WWW, 2016.
 8. Objective Variables for Probabilistic Revenue Maximization in Second-Price Auctions with Reserve, WWW, 2016.
+9. Bid Shading in The Brave New World of First-Price Auctions, CIKM, 2020.
+10. Weakly Consistent Optimal Pricing Algorithms in Repeated Posted-Price Auctions with Strategic Buyer, ICML, 2018.

 ### Hotel
 1. Customized Regression Model for Airbnb Dynamic Pricing, KDD, 2018.